ComposableFi/composable/docs/docs/technology/cvm/cosmos-cosmwasm-internals.md

 `Assets` are put into `ICS-20` packet.

-`Assets` are sent to `cvm-executor` contract, and  `wasm` termination callback is done to `cvm-gateway` contract with sender info and `Spawn` body.
+`Assets` are sent to `cvm-executor` contract, and  `wasm` termination callback is done to `cvm-outpost` contract with sender info and `Spawn` body.

 `Memo` wasm message contains information to verify check sender from hash.

-`cvm-gateway` contract verifies amount sent and proceed with move of assets up to amount in message via delegation from `cvm-executor`.
+`cvm-outpost` contract verifies amount sent and proceed with move of assets up to amount in message via delegation from `cvm-executor`.

 Approach is needed because there is no `amount` information can be securely transferred in `memo`.